wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/1-introduction.md

 The key difference between immersive and embedded business process flows is that an embedded business process flow is a component within the larger model-driven app, while the immersive business process flow is a stand-alone solution.
-Both embedded and immersive business process flows help users complete a process within the context of a larger solution.
+Embedded and immersive business process flows help users complete a process within the context of a larger solution.

 A user always views and completes an embedded business process flow within